Manuel17410/Estimating-the-Rating-of-Google-Apps/README.md

-# Customer-Segmentation: Analyzing Behavior of Credit Card Users for Targeted Marketing
+# Estimating the rating of Google Apps

 - **Objective**: Develop a machine learning model to predict user ratings of Google Play apps based on various app features.